-Creating and associating Security Hub configuration policies - AWS Security Hub
+Creating and associating configuration policies - AWS Security Hub

-The delegated administrator account can create AWS Security Hub configuration policies and associate them with organization accounts, organizational units (OUs), or the root.
-You can also associate a self-managed configuration with accounts, OUs, or the root.
+The delegated AWS Security Hub administrator account can create configuration policies that specify how Security Hub, standards, and controls are configured in specified accounts and organizational units (OUs).
+A configuration policy takes effect only after the delegated administrator associates it with at least one account or organizational unit (OUs), or the root.
+The delegated administrator can also associate a self-managed configuration with accounts, OUs, or the root.

-If this is your first time creating a configuration policy, we recommend first reviewing How Security Hub configuration policies work.
+If this is your first time creating a configuration policy, we recommend first reviewing How configuration policies work in Security Hub.

 Choose your preferred access method, and follow the steps to create and associate a configuration policy or self-managed configuration.
 When using the Security Hub console, you can associate a configuration with multiple accounts or OUs at the same time.
 When using the Security Hub API or AWS CLI, you can associate a configuration with only one account or OU in each request.